infinity0/pubkeys/README.rst

 Terminology
 ===========

+The definitions here are a guide to understanding this document, and apply to this document only.
+Usage of the same terminology outside of this document may differ.

 Being precise is vital here.
-Read `Validity and Trust <http://www.pgpi.org/doc/pgpintro/#p17>`_ if you haven't already.
+Please read `Validity and Trust <http://www.pgpi.org/doc/pgpintro/#p17>`_ if you haven't already.
+Note that in particular, "trust" in PGP is a much more specific concept than "trust" in English; arguably the authors should have used or invented some other word.

 In summary: